 - Wind speed is incorrect: Make sure that nothing is in between the transducers and the reflective plate, such as snow, leaves, or other debris.
 Observe the surrounding area 360° around your SKY device; make note of any obstructions that might influence the wind flow.

-Note how high above ground your SKY device is mounted.
 Winds are typically faster at higher altitudes.
-Be careful comparing data from other weather stations.
+Be careful comparing data from other weather stations and note how high above ground your SKY device is mounted.

 SKY uses ultra sonic transducers to measure an instantaneous wind speed - there is no inertia on the instrumentation as with a spinning cup anemometer.
 This method of wind speed measurement has inherent differences compared to a mechanical anemometer.